mkner/basic-pid/README.md

 **Basic PID** is a classic PID controller that is easy to use, works and does the job.

-The PID controller s designed to be used in discretized time regulators and implements timestep integration that supports 2 modes of operation: **Integrative** and **Iterative**
+The PID controller is designed to be used in discretized time regulators and implements timestep integration that supports 2 modes of operation: **Integrative** and **Iterative**

 In **Integrative Mode**, the timestep integrations are calculated inside the controller